CreativeCodingLab/Polyphorm/README.md

 - Check that **polyphorm.build** points to the correct directories (especially wrt. the DirectXTex library installation)
 - Run `build run polyphorm.build --release` from the root (the build process will produce a short log - if not then something went wrong, make sure that all the paths are configured correctly and the required dependencies exist)

-Troubleshooting checklist: 1) system requirements all met; 2) DirectXTex library built; 3) paths in build.bat and polyphorm.build point to existing valid folders; 4) there's enough video memory available (if not, decrease 'Grid Resolution' in the config.polyp file).
+Troubleshooting checklist: 1] system requirements all met; 2] DirectXTex library successfully built (in Release mode); 3] paths in build.bat and polyphorm.build point to existing valid folders; 4] there's enough video memory available (if not, decrease 'Grid Resolution' in the config.polyp file).

 ## Quick Manual
 The software is launched simply by running **./bin/polyphorm.exe**.
 The **./bin/config.polyp** file holds most of the settings.
 The supplied sample dataset is a corpus of 37.6k galaxies from the SDSS catalog described in *Burchett et al. 2020: Mapping the Dark Threads of the Cosmic Web*.
 The dataset can be changed in the preamble of **main.cpp** (will be freely configurable later).